-If you are using one of Zuora's pre-integrated payment method updaters, you may have payment methods in your customer accounts that have a status of "Closed."
+If you are using one of Zuora's pre-integrated payment method updaters, you might have payment methods in your customer accounts that have a status of "Closed".
 These payment methods are closed if the payment method updater service you are using (either the CyberSource Account Updater or the Litle & Co.
 Updater) returns a response to Zuora stating the credit card account has been closed.

-Our batch payment runs will perform the following check on a customer account before including the account in a payment run:
+Batch payment runs will perform the following check on a customer account before the account is included in a payment run:

 - Account must have auto-pay enabled (an electronic payment method must exist in the customer account before auto-pay can be enabled).